How to Start Writing a Novel: Get Inspired and Get Going

 Chances are, though, you’d also find some common ground between those starting points.
-Here are some potential ways in which novels can begin
+Here are some potential ways in which the inspiration for a novel might arrive:

 #1: With an image.
 C.S.
 Lewis’ famously said that The Chronicles of Narnia “all began with a picture of a Faun carrying an umbrella and parcels in a snowy wood.”
 Perhaps you have a particular scene, or part of a scene in your head.
 Like Lewis, you might have carried that image with you for years, even decades.

 #2: As a short story.
 The second novel I attempted began in this way (and the short story, as I recall, began with an image).
 I finished the short story, then realised there was a lot of backstory to it that I wanted to write about.

 #3: From a prompt.
 My very first novel attempt, when I was 14, started in response to a competition entry … and kept going.
 If you’re coming fairly new to creative writing, try spending a few weeks playing around with prompts and trying out some freewriting – you might find that a particular idea catches hold.

 #4: With a concept.
 My novel Lycopolis began with one clear concept: “a group of online roleplayers summon an evil demon into their game … and into the world”.
 A ton of things changed from planning to drafting to second draft, but that core idea is still central to the novel.

 #5: With a character.
 Some authors come up with a compelling character then develop a story around them.
 If you enjoy character-driven fiction, this could be a good way to make it work.
 Most often, though, you’ll probably find that a character comes to you along with a concept or an image.